Shubhamjain27/shubhamblog/content/posts/blog26.md

 category: "Plaksha"
 tags:
   - "Plaksha"
-description: "How to get maximun out of your time at Plaksha"
+description: "How to get maximum out of your time at Plaksha"
 ---

 In yesterday's session, I could see confusion among some fellows on the year ahead at Plaksha.
 I jotted down some things which were helpful to me in my Plaksha journey, and might be useful to some of you.